 by John Moscatiello

 The Advanced Placement program is undergoing a radical transformation.
-Over the last three years, the College Board has “recalibrated” seven of its most popular AP Exams so that approximately 500,000 more AP exams will earn a 3+ score this year than they would have without recalibration.
+Over the last three years, the College Board has “recalibrated” nine of its most popular AP Exams so that approximately 500,000 more AP exams will earn a 3+ score this year than they would have without recalibration.
 If this process continues in other exams in the coming years (as we expect it will), approximately 1,000,000 more AP Exams every year will earn a 3+ score.
 The end result will be a win for AP students everywhere: millions of high school students will save millions of dollars in college credits in the coming years.

 In this article, we’re going to break down the most recent data on the Great Recalibration.
 We’ll also explain why the College Board is changing AP scores and what these changes will mean for AP teachers and students in the coming years.